Jtrahan88/Portfolio/README.md

-# DisasterWork_Python
-#This will be the updated Python verision from https://github.com/Jtrahan88/DisasterWork_VBA.git

-# Python3
+# !
+Python3
-# read Smart Sheets file download - unknown how this will read(practicing for work audits)
+# read Smart Sheets file download - unknown how this will read(practice lesson)

 #                           **in progress**
-#Additonal ideas to make this better after orginal product works:
+#TODO: Additonal ideas to make this better after orginal product works correctly:

-#TODO: Have a windown open and i can ut multiple excel files to be read or
+#TODO: step 2 Have a windown open and i can ut multiple excel files to be read or
 # or
 #TODO: an input box where we can type it in each file.

+#TODO: step 9 Eventually I would like like to look at the ID and plot out the difference with the why in a new worksheet

 # Step 1